The module covers, at advanced level, three topics that are central to applied geophysics in the marine environment.

-Formal Lectures: will deal with geophysical exploration with particular emphasis on gravity and magnetic surveying, controlled source electromagnetics and advanced reflection seismology.
+Formal Lectures: will deal with geophysical exploration with particular emphasis on potential field methods, controlled source electromagnetics and advanced reflection seismology.
 An outline of each lecture will be provided.
 Each lecture systematically covers the main concepts and topics by the use of PowerPoint presentations.
-Most lectures will be complemented by illustrated handout materials.
 Where relevant, lecturers' own research experience in the appropriate fields is brought into the lecturing sessions.
-References to relevant textbooks and journal articles are provided as essential reading for each lecture.
+References to relevant textbooks and journal articles are provided as background reading for each lecture.

 Laboratory Classes: will further develop your processing, modelling and data interpretation skills.

 A wide range of support can be provided for those students who have further or specific learning and teaching needs.